gunbamz/mern-course/README.md

 Node will wait for information (HTTP request) to come through a port, and then hand it off to Express to decide what will happen with it.
 Express' route handlers will interface with MongoDB, and formulate a response to hand back to Node, and then off to the user with an HTTP response.

 ### Deployment Checklist
   - [x] Dynamic Port Binding: Which port will Heroku listen for?
   - [x] Specify Node Environment: Which Node version will Heroku's servers run?
   - [x] Start Script: How should Heroku start the server?
   - [x] Create .gitignore: Which files should not be uploaded to the internet?

+## OAuth
+Passport is a auth middleware for Node.
+It handles auth in general, but has plugins (strategies) for specific types of auth.
+We are going to use just one strategy: the one for Google.